john-tornblom/VoTE/README.md

 ## Building
-Autotools is used to generate makefiles, and VoTE Core depends on libjson-c to parse decision trees and random forests.
+Autotools is used to generate makefiles, and VoTE Core depends on libjson-c to parse decision trees and tree ensembles.
 On Ubuntu-flavored operating systems, you can invoke the following commands to install dependencies, generate makefiles, and compile the source code.
 ```console